iobroker-community-adapters/ioBroker.shelly/docs/en/faq.md

 ## Can I still use the cloud connection when using the adapter?

-If you use generation 1 devices, you are not able to use MQTT and the Shelly cloud at the same time.
+If you use **generation 1** devices, it is not possible to use MQTT and the Shelly cloud at the same time.
 You have to use CoAP for integration if you want to keep the cloud connection.

-Generation 2 devices are able to connect via MQTT and keep the cloud connection running.
+**Generation 2** devices are able to connect via MQTT and keep the cloud connection running.